Business, Marketing and Tourism NQ

 What is special about this course?

-This is a brand new course for anyone wishing to embark on a career, or progress to further study, in Business, Marketing or Tourism.
+This course for anyone wishing to embark on a career, or progress to further study, in Business, Marketing or Tourism.

 Designed for the modern work environment, this course will give you an excellent grounding in business and marketing approaches, business technologies, and travel and tourism subjects, whilst also incorporating important finance and communication skills, crucial for all relevant career options.